Arkansas Birth Injury Lawyers

 - Preeclampsia: When a mother develops high blood pressure during pregnancy along with protein in her urine, it may be a sign of preeclampsia, a disorder that can become severe very quickly, resulting in seizures in the mother and potential oxygen deprivation in the baby as blood flow through the placenta is restricted.
 Physicians must monitor patients with preeclampsia closely and schedule early delivery to prevent severe adverse health effects.

 - Delayed emergency C-section: There are certain criteria for when an emergency C-section is needed.
 These include if labor fails to progress, if the baby cannot fit through the birth canal, and if the baby is showing signs of fetal distress (when the baby’s heart rate changes very suddenly).
-Emergency C-section have to be done within a short time frame (usually less than 30 minutes, though in some cases less than 18 minutes, depending on severity).
+Emergency C-sections have to be done within a short time frame (usually less than 30 minutes, though in some cases less than 18 minutes, depending on severity).
 If the time ‘decision-to-incision’ is longer than standards of care indicate, medical practitioners are committing medical negligence.

 - Placental abruption: Usually, the placenta stays fully attached until after the baby is born.
 In a placental abruption, the placenta detaches (partially or completely) before it is time.
 Early placental detachment means that the placenta can no longer supply oxygen to the baby.
 A mild abruption can turn severe very quickly, requiring close monitoring and potentially immediate delivery if the child is showing signs of fetal distress.